sonic-net/SONiC/doc/sonic-vrf-hld.md

 #### VRF route leak support

-VRF route leak is a case where route and nexthops are in different VRF.
+Generally VRF route leak is a case where route and nexthops are in different VRF.
+VRF route leak for directly connected destinations in another VRF is also supported.

 VRF route leak can be achieved via both Static or Dynamic approach.